Terrorizer: World Downfall and disbandment (1989–2004)

-In early 1989, whilst he was in England delivering the master tapes of Morbid Angel's debut album Altars of Madness to the offices of Earache Records, David Vincent discussed Terrorizer with the label's founder, Digby Pearson.
-Pearson told Vincent that Terrorizer had been signed to Earache before Morbid Angel were, but that he had struggled to get the band to record an album due to its members being based in differing locations.
-Vincent subsequently offered to regroup Terrorizer to record an album, should Earache be interested in releasing one.
+In early 1989, whilst in England delivering the master tapes of Morbid Angel's Altars of Madness to Earache Records, Vincent discussed Terrorizer with label founder Digby Pearson.
+Pearson told Vincent that Terrorizer was signed to Earache before Morbid Angel were, but that he had struggled to get the band to record an album due to its members being based in differing locations.
+Vincent offered to regroup Terrorizer to record an album, should Earache be interested in releasing one.

-In April 1989, Garcia and Pintado travelled to Tampa, Florida, where both Vincent and Sandoval were based, to record Terrorizer's debut album World Downfall.
-The band spent two weeks of "[rehearsing] all the songs like crazy" to make them sound as tight as they could be (according to Vincent) before going into Morrisound Recording, where they recorded and mixed the album in the space of three days with engineer Scott Burns.
-According to Burns, the album was recorded on a budget of $1,200.
-Pintado played all of the guitars on the album at Garcia's insistence, as he had not played guitar for six months and did not want to hold up recording.
-Furthermore, as Terrorizer did not have a bassist at the time and because Pintado and Garcia did not have any bass equipment, Vincent ended up playing bass on the album.
-Although he is credited as both the producer of World Downfall and Terrorizer's bassist in the album's liner notes, Vincent later claimed that he "just played on the record" and was not an official member of the band (at that point).
+In April 1989, Garcia and Pintado travelled to Tampa, Florida, where Vincent and Sandoval were based, to record Terrorizer's debut album, World Downfall.
+The band spent two weeks "[rehearsing] all the songs like crazy" to make them as tight as possible (according to Vincent) before going into Morrisound Recording, where they recorded and mixed the album in three days with engineer Scott Burns.
+According to Burns, the album was recorded on $1,200.
+Pintado played all guitars on the album at Garcia's insistence, as he had not played guitar for six months and did not want to hold up recording.
+Terrorizer did not have a bassist, and because Pintado and Garcia did not have any bass equipment, Vincent played bass on the album.
+Although credited as producer of World Downfall and Terrorizer's bassist in the liner notes, Vincent later claimed that he "just played on the record" and was not an official member of the band at that point.